Community Scholarship Program

 Application Deadline

-• R. Dean and Vivian Townsend Memorial Scholarship
+• R. Dean and Vivian Townsend Memorial Scholarship (open to renewal candidate only)

 Annual, renewable scholarship created by Robert and Judith Townsend in memory of R. Dean and Vivian Townsend.
 It was a lifelong desire of Dean and Vivian to help Gibson County students who could not attend a post-secondary school without financial aid.